HoussamBedja/covid-19-tracker/README.md

 # Covid-19 Tracker App

-This Project is built using mainly React.js and the <a href="https://disease.sh/">disease.sh</a>.
+This Project is built using mainly React.js and the <a href="https://disease.sh/">disease.sh</a> API.

 Here are some key features: